 How it compares

-At C/58, Royal Canin German Shepherd scores 8 points above the standard Royal Canin (C/58) and 2 points above the Royal Canin Labrador (C/56).
+At C/55, Royal Canin German Shepherd matches the standard Royal Canin (C/55) and sits just below the Royal Canin Labrador (C/58) — all clustered in the same C tier.
 The GSD version avoids corn as the first ingredient (using brewers rice instead), which is a cleaner rice-first profile than the Labrador version’s corn-first approach.

 Read the full breakdowns in our head-to-head comparisons: Royal Canin German Shepherd vs Taste of the Wild.